 You can install the Netris controller almost on any 64-bit Linux host.
 Netris Controller may or may not be on the same network as the managed network nodes are.
 In fact if there are multiple Netris managed deployments there’s no need for an individual controller for each deployment.

-It doesn’t matter where to host the Netris controller.
-What matters is that the Netris controller needs to be accessible over the Internet.
-1) So you can access the web console.
-2) Nodes that are going to be managed by Netris need to have access to the Netris controller through their management network interface.
+It doesn’t matter where you host the Netris controller.
+What matters is that 1) the Netris controller needs to be accessible over the Internet.
+2) You can access the web console.
+3) Nodes that are going to be managed by Netris have access to the Netris controller through their management network interface.

 RAM: 8 GB

 In the example below, the host has a public IP address 220.127.116.11.
 While it is OK for users and nodes to refer to the Netris Controller through an IP address, it is recommended to use a DNS record (this way it will be easier to potentially move Netris Controller somewhere with a different IP address).

 Below is an example using Cloudflare DNS service (may use any DNS service).

 Ensure that newly created domain name resolves to the right IP address of the machine that will host the Netris Controller.

 curl -sfL https://get.netris.io | sh -s -- --ctl-hostname netris.example.com --ctl-ssl-issuer letsencrypt